 Joseph D. Jordan, JD.
 Image courtesy of Jordan Law Group.

-Joseph D. Jordan, JD, has been a dental exclusive attorney for more than a decade and is the owner and founder of Jordan Law Group.
+Joseph D. Jordan, JD, has been a dental exclusive attorney for 11 years and is the owner and founder of Jordan Law Group.
 He offers services to the dental industry in the areas of dental practice acquisitions, associateship planning and placement, and lease review and negotiations.